nh-server/switch-guide/docs/user_guide/all/making_essential_backups.md

 ### Instructions:

-1. Enter RCM and inject the Hekate payload.
+1. Enter RCM and inject the hekate payload.
-    - If you use a modchipped Switch, you can simply just turn your Switch on with the Hekate payload renamed to `payload.bin` on the root of your microSD card.
+    - If you use a modchipped Switch, you can simply just turn your Switch on with the hekate payload renamed to `payload.bin` on the root of your microSD card.
 1. Use the touch screen or Joy-Cons to navigate to `Tools` > `Backup eMMC`.
 1. Tap on `eMMC BOOT0 & BOOT1`
     - This should only take a few seconds, but if your microSD card is very slow, it may take around a minute.